undefinedcode0/passwordGenerator/README.md

 # passwordGenerator

-# YOU'LL NEED LIBSODIUM INSTALLED ON YOUR COMPUTER FOR BUILDS OVER 5
+# YOU'LL NEED LIBSODIUM INSTALLED ON YOUR COMPUTER FOR BUILDS under 10

 ## I'll try to include libsodium here and possibly a batch script to copy it for you.